 Question: How does JAWS Tandem communication work?

 Answer: JAWS Tandem uses a proprietary protocol to establish a connection and transport data between two computers.
-To achieve security, it uses Diffie Hellman Key exchange (DH 1024) for asymmetric key exchange and RC4 cipher for the symmetric part.
-It uses Open SSL 1.0.2n to provide the actual implementation of the key exchange and cipher algorithms.
+To achieve security, it uses the TLS 1.2 cryptographic protocol.

 Question: Does Freedom Scientific know about what I am doing if all data travels through the Tandem Center?

 Answer: Freedom Scientific does not record the contents of any session.
 The session infrastructure is set up so that once a session begins; the data is encrypted so that the Tandem Center server cannot decipher the information.

 Question: Can the target user disconnect the session if they do not like the controller user's actions?

 Answer: Yes.
 Any user can disconnect at any time by pressing INSERT+ALT+T.

 Question: My Firewall is blocking the connection to the Tandem Center.
 What do I do?